 The guy opposite me, turning the ropes is my boyfriend...SCOTT LEVY.
 Yes. hes scrawny.
 We get the memo, thank you.
 Love him to death and scrawny guys are the way to go ;)

-If you are going to sit here and bitch about the font, your just lame. if you dont like my music choice, your on the internet.
+If you are going to sit here and bitch about the font, you're just lame. if you dont like my music choice, your on the internet.
 Your on a computer.
 Each one of these devices has a volume button.....utilize it and quit your bitching :) thank you.

 Now, about that yard.
 Its dirt.
 Its grass.
 Its HIDEOUS, i know.
 See that big ass house in the background, folks?
 Its brand new.
 Just moved back into it late november due to construction.
 After they bulldozed the top half of my house and built upwards, adding 6 new rooms, they decided to get to work on the yard.
 I filmed this as work was being done on the yard.since ive been a lazy ass on this channel lately and apparently only seem to put out one video per year, next years video will be with a lush green field of grass with trees along the fence, an inground pool thats uncovered that you will jealous of, and my dogs doing what they do best...being awesome while having a good time! :)